Natural Fiber Results with Henna

 pre-mordant of Alum + Henna + a dip in Iron afterward.

 And lastly, below, Henna shows a lighter leafy shade of greens on cellulose fibers of bamboo, cotton and cotton velvet.
+Please take this into account when planning a project with cellulose fibers/fabrics (plant-based).

 Notice that the weave structure of each has a great effect on the final color results as they interact with our eye.